maxxiimo/the-front-end-manifesto/foundation-styles.md

       border: 1px solid $border
       @include border-radius(8px)

 ...and in doing so we cut the number of lines of code in half!
-Do that wherever it makes sense.
-In this example both styles live in the same place in my stylesheet and are related to one another so combining them makes absolute sense.
+Consolidate wherever it makes sense.
+In this example both styles live in the same place in my stylesheets and are related to one another so combining them makes absolute sense.

 ### Variables

 While variables do not explicitly DRY up your code, they kind of do and here's how:

-In the code above I specify a variable for the background-color of $white.
+In the code above I specify a variable for the background-color of "$white".
 At first glance you might think why not just use #FFF or "white", as if in this case "six in one hand, half a dozen in the other" holds true, but what if later in the applications lifecycle I want to use a different shade of white?
 For example #FCFCFC.
 I would have to find every single instance of either #FFF or "white" and swap it out with the new value.

-By using variables, which I always locate in my _define.sass style partial, I can make the change in one instance and affect styles everywhere the variable is used.
+By using variables, which I always locate in my *_define.sass* style partial, I can make the change in one instance and affect styles everywhere the variable is used.
 Not quite DRY, but kinda'.

 ### Mixins